Pre-Award: The Proposal Submission Process

 Are Human Subjects being used for grant proposals?
 Please review the IRB Process at USF.

 Are you partnering with another institution or university to prepare and submit a proposal?
-Please contact OCG at email@example.com first.
+Please contact OSP at firstname.lastname@example.org first.

 Step 2 - Complete the Intent to Apply (ITA) Form

-Once OCG has received the ITA form, we will contact you to discuss your proposal.
+Once OSP has received the ITA form, we will contact you to discuss your proposal.
 We will help you to develop a budget and complete a timeline for preparing the proposal.

 Step 4 - Obtain all USF Approvals and need documentation